corca-ai/adcio_core/README.md

 <!--
 TODO Documentation introduction url 수정하기.
 -->
-To get started with ADCIO account, please [see the documentation.](https://docs.adcio.ai/en/docs/introduction)
+To get started with ADCIO account, please register [ADCIO account](https://app.adcio.ai/en/)

 ## Usage
 There is a simple use example: